 The congresswoman was speaking at a virtual hearing to discuss the links between racism, environmental hazards and the coronavirus pandemic.
 The Committee on Science, Space and Technology heard from four witnesses, including Heather McTeer Toney and Dr. Mustafa Santiago Ali.

-Toney, the national field director for Moms Clean Air Force, told the committee that the coronavirus is undoubtedly ravaging communities of color.
+Toney, the national field director for Moms Clean Air Force, told the committee the coronavirus is undoubtedly ravaging communities of color.
 MCAF is an organization of more than one million parents devoted to fighting air pollution for their children.

 “A study from Yale (University) found that Black Americans are three-and-a-half times more likely to die of coronavirus than white Americans,” she said. “…The COVID-19 disparities are stemming from multiple interrelated factors that are all driven by long-standing structural racism and inequities.”